swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 }
 ```

-This is inefficient.
-Using `Task.sleep` to wait for data to be written to the
+This is inefficient and introduces potential flakiness.
+Using `Task.sleep` to
+wait for data to be written to the log file extends the test runtime
-log file extends the test runtime unnecessarily, leading test authors to attempt
+unnecessarily, leading test authors to attempt to figure out a middle ground
-to figure out a middle ground where they're not waiting too long, but also not
+where they're not waiting too long, but also not waiting too little.
+This
-waiting too little.
-This unnecessarily wastes test authors time, and introduces
+unnecessarily wastes test authors time, and introduces potential flakiness as
-potential flakiness as that middle ground of optimal waiting is extremely
+that middle ground of optimal waiting is extremely dependent on the environment
-dependent on the environment the test runs in.
+the test runs in.

 Note: On some platforms, test authors are able to use the [Dispatch Source](https://developer.apple.com/documentation/dispatch/dispatch-source)
 APIs to monitor when a file is changed, and to receive a callback.